Hoverbear/infinite-lyricist/README.md

 Of course you can use your own instrumental track as well.
 You must provide timecodes for when sections start and end in the instrumental track.

-## Details of Running Your Own Tracks
+## Details of Using Your Own Tracks

 Run with `./infinite-lyricist vocal.wav instrumental.wav timecodelist`, where `timecodelist` is a comma separated list of starts and ends times for the different sections of the instrumental track.